 The CR Department ensures that the Company complies with all legal and regulatory requirements applicable to the Company's business activities.
+The Heads of departments hold the primary responsibility to manage risks in their respective business areas.

-A Compliance framework is in place to facilitate the reporting and monitoring of non-compliance events in the Company.
+A Compliance framework is in place to facilitate the reporting and monitoring of noncompliance events in the Company.
 A risk framework is also in place which facilitates the management and monitoring of the Company's risks including an Internal Capital Adequacy Assessment Process ("ICAAP") framework which complies with guidelines issued by BNM.
 The frameworks are reviewed annually.